$0 Wales — Care Needs Assessment Checklist

 The Practical Path

-For most families, the combination of the 12-week disregard and a Deferred Payment Agreement means the house doesn't need to be sold during the parent's lifetime.
-The debt accumulates and is settled from the estate — which may or may not involve eventually selling the property.
+For most families, the combination of the 12-week disregard and a Deferred Payment Agreement can help keep the house from being sold immediately during the parent's lifetime.
+The debt accumulates and is settled later — which may or may not involve eventually selling the property.

 The Wales Elder Care Guide includes a property protection decision tree and worked examples showing how DPAs interact with the £50,000 capital threshold, so you can see the real numbers for your parent's specific situation.